 Do I Have to Sue My Employer for Workers’ Compensation?

 It’s common in some cases for people to have a level of guilt about the possibility that they may harm the business, especially if they happen to admire their boss.
 However, your goal is to gain the rights you are already entitled to by law.
 Your employer isn’t going to be sued by you.

 You are negotiating with an insurance company and possibly filing a claim against them.
-Workmans’ comp insurance is generally paid for by the employee as a deduction from their own pay.
+Workmans’ compensation insurance is generally paid for by the employee as a deduction from their own pay.
 Each case we prepare is handled as though we are going to court, but in these cases we usually come to an agreement with the insurance company.

 If we progress to the point where court is necessary, the hearings are expedited so that your case can be heard within eight weeks.
 The workers affected in these cases are processed faster by the courts so that they can be compensated as soon as possible.

 What Types of Injuries Are Covered by Workers’ Compensation in Lawrenceville?